 Recently, many organizations have been using hypervisors like VMware, ESX/ESXi, Hyper-V, Xen Citrix, Cisco UCS, and Nutanix Hyperconverged infrastructure.
 Virtualization helps cut costs by running multiple applications on fewer resources.
 OpManager manages virtual machines installed in your network and monitors key metrics on processor, memory, disk, and network usage using virtual server monitors.

-Server uptime monitoring with OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
+Server uptime monitoring tool in OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
 The forecast reports available in OpManager help in capacity planning by measuring the current utilization levels of the servers in terms of CPU, memory, and disk utilization, and predicts the percentage level that can still be utilized.

 OpManager's server uptime monitor helps track system-level services for availability and response time, ensuring the servers are offering services seamlessly.
 Some of the major services that OpManager monitors are: DNS, IMAP, SMTP, Echo, LDAP, Telnet, and FTP.
-OpManager also monitors Windows Server-related services like AdobeARMservice, AVP, event logs, etc. Server uptime monitoring with OpManager also lets you automate a restart of either the service or the server if a service fails.
+OpManager also monitors Windows server-related services like AdobeARMservice, AVP, event logs, etc. Server uptime monitoring with OpManager also lets you automate a restart of either the service or the server if a service fails.

 Knowing the level of performance of each critical process associated with a service is essential in understanding server performance.
 Process monitoring helps you understand the level of CPU or memory utilized by a particular process along with the number of instances.
-This knowledge enables you to kill the unwanted processes that are utilizing the servers, and optimize your server performance.
+This knowledge enables you to kill the unwanted processes that are utilizing the servers, and optimize your server uptime and performance.

-OpManager's server uptime monitor raises an alarm when a server violates a particular threshold.
-It performs intelligent alerting and presents only meaningful alarms after filtering the unwanted events to the IT admin, after which one can choose to clear or delete the alarm manually.
+OpManager's best server uptime monitor raises an alarm when a server violates a particular threshold.
+It performs advanced alerting and presents only meaningful alarms after filtering the unwanted events to the IT admin, after which one can choose to clear or delete the alarm manually.
 Alarms have different severity levels that are displayed with corresponding color codes in the UI for ease of understanding.

-Server uptime monitoring with OpManager lets you configure notifications that helps you in managing your servers remotely.
+Uptime server monitor in OpManager lets you configure notifications that helps you in managing your servers remotely.
 By configuring the notifications you can receive instant information about alarms via SMS/email alerts.
 You can escalate unattended alarms to respective email addresses, so that no fault or threshold violation goes unnoticed.

 OpManager is an integrated tool that allows you to work with third-party applications to enhance the process of fault resolution and monitoring server uptime.
 For instance, say you get a critical alarm for a serious server fault that needs to be fixed with the help of a technician.
 You can use this integration option to raise the alarm as a ticket in ServiceDesk Plus.
 IT admins often face difficulty making decisions when a server faces an issue, which only causes further delays.
 The best way forward is to interact with your team members in Slack about possible fault resolving techniques.
 You can configure a particular channel solely for servers so that all alerts related to servers can be discussed in that dedicated channel.

-The workflow feature in OpManager enables you to monitor servers remotely by automating fault-corrective actions so that the servers are once again up and running.
+The Workflow feature in OpManager enables you to monitor servers remotely by automating fault-corrective actions so that the servers are once again up and running.
 Workflows are completely code-free, which makes them simple to implement.
-You can create a workflow to perform an action or a routine task by just dragging and dropping the icons in the left pane.
+You can create a Workflow to perform an action or a routine task by just dragging and dropping the icons in the left pane.

 A typical workflow can check for an intended result and perform an action based on the response.
 For instance, you can create a workflow to delete older or unnecessary folders when the memory in the disk shrinks below the threshold value.
 Workflows offer a solution for faults and helps constantly maintain and monitor server uptime.

 The dashboard is user-friendly and can be customized to your organization's specific requirements.
 It also offers a CCTV view that can be configured to display a required dashboard at regular intervals.